RightToPrivacy/I2P-desktop/README.md

 ### FIRST: INSTALL LIBREWOLF / I2PROUTER (of your choice: I2P+, i2pd, I2P original)

+start-i2p calls librewolf, but can be edited for firefox commands / profile location, if you like.

-*default $i2prouterstart / $i2prouterstop is set to i2prouter commands installed at /home/$USER/i2p/i2prouter; if you use another
+*NOTE: in start-i2p - default $i2prouterstart / $i2prouterstop var set to i2prouter commands installed at /home/$USER/i2p/i2prouter*

-version of i2p, change the i2prouterstart / i2prouterstop variable values to meet those commands*
+*if you use another version of i2p, change the i2prouterstart / i2prouterstop variable values to meet those commands*

 ---